Charting the 'sweet spots'

 If the measured spots line up in a straight line, whether the bridge is angled or not, then you DO NOT need a compensated bridge.

 I'm sure you've noticed, the measurements are all in millimeters.
 To me they're less confusing then them durned little and big and bigger stripes on the inch rulers (I've looked at them wrong stupid stripes once too often...).
-If you can measure only in inches, no problem - use a calculator.
-Even though the numbers are important, no problem rounding them off to the nearest millimeter although I can make to pretty precise.
+You can get rulers that measure in millimeters in a dollar store near you.

 Once you've done the measurements you know beyond the shadow of a doubt whether you do, or do not, need a compensated bridge for this particular banjo and for the way this particular banjo is set up.
 You'll also know the exact amount of compensation required, based on science and you no longer have to rely on anecdotal evidence, myths or "my buddy told me."
 There are a lot of enormously fantastic quality instruments around and, especially if your banjo belongs in that category, it deserves to get treated with the proper respect - go through this measuring routine and you'll know beyond the shadow of a doubt.
 If nothing else, you'll learn about the finer workings of your banjo.
 If it turns out you do need compensation you shouldn't be surprised at that, you'll now know exactly what to do about it.
 With this sweetspot routine there simply no longer is a reason to guess.
 What you're your aiming for is the ultimate sound and playability of YOUR banjo, not someone else's.

 Important: many of the newer aftermarket bridges are a lot thicker than the way I make them.
 In fact, some of them are so thick that they end up changing the string length enough to affect intonation.
-Should you wish me to make a custom compensated bridge for you it would be best to first check the sweet spots with one of my straight, non-compensated, bridges to ensure proper compensation measurements or use a bridge with a top thickness of 3 mm maximum.
+Should you wish me to make a custom compensated bridge for you it would be best to first check the sweet spots with one of my straight, non-compensated, bridges to ensure proper compensation measurements or use a bridge with a top thickness of less than 3 millimeters.
+Another thing to keep in mind: the no frill bridges that come with many banjos usually are not very intonation friendly and a decent after market straight bridge ofthen solves your intonation problems.

 If you've used this routine to angle your bridge then keep in mind that string slots are very exact and tight on most modern bridges so angling often means the strings get choked off at either end of the slot resulting of course, in buzzing sounds.